After Retrieval, Before Generation: Enhancing the Trustworthiness of Large Language Models in Retrieval-Augmented Generation: Biased Retrieval and Generation Evaluation

 \subsubsection{Knowledge Collection}

-Relying solely on the original question for retrieval often yields limited information, prompting recent work to focus on improving retrieval performance in RAG systems to capture broader knowledge~\cite{weller2022defending}.
-Similarly, generating multiple responses for knowledge-related questions can improve LLM self-consistency and mitigate hallucinations~\cite{chen2024universal}.
-To expand the knowledge search space, we leverage LLMs to analyze a given question and identify the key information required for resolution.
-For each key information, the LLM generates a targeted query.
+To capture broader knowledge, we prompt the LLM to generate $n$ sub-queries that encapsulate the key information in $q$.
 These sub-queries act as "probes," enabling both the retriever and the LLM to explore a wider range of knowledge within their respective domains.
 Specifically, we allocate sub-queries proportionally to each knowledge source based on the Allocator’s soft bias probabilities.
-Given $n$ total sub-queries, the number of queries assigned to retrieved knowledge $s_r$ and generated knowledge $s_g$ is computed as $s_r = \lceil r_p \times n \rceil$ and $s_g = \lceil g_p \times n \rceil$, respectively.
-The first $s_r$ sub-queries are processed by the Multi-query Retriever, aggregating external documents into the retrieved knowledge $K_{ret}$, while the first $s_g$ sub-queries are answered by the Multi-query Generator, forming the generated knowledge $K_{gen}$.
-This adaptive allocation improves the effectiveness of knowledge searching.
+Given $n$ sub-queries, the numbers assigned to retrieval ($s_r$) and generation ($s_g$) are computed as $s_r = \lceil r_p^{pred} \times n \rceil$ and $s_g = \lceil g_p^{pred} \times n \rceil$, respectively.
+The first $s_r$ sub-queries are processed by the Multi-query Retriever, which aggregates external documents to form the retrieved knowledge$K_{ret}$, while the first $s_g$ sub-queries are answered by the Multi-query Generator, which produces the generated knowledge $K_{gen}$.
+This adaptive allocation strategy enhances the overall effectiveness of knowledge acquisition.